• Skip to primary navigation

 • In a small bowl, mix the maple syrup, olive oil and wholegrain mustard until combined.

-4 tbsp maple syrup, 2 tbsp wholegrain mustard, 2 tbsp olive oil
+4 tablespoon maple syrup, 2 tablespoon wholegrain mustard, 2 tablespoon olive oil

 • Chuck the carrots and parsnips in a large mixing bowl, drizzle over the maple syrup mix, season generously with salt and pepper, then toss or stir to coat the veg.
 Alternatively, you could brush the mix onto the veg directly on a baking tray.